20 things to do in Perth over school holidays

 Perth Cultural Centre

-If you’re looking for cultured activities for your family, the Perth Cultural Centre site has rounded up some of the best school holiday activities Perth has to offer.
-This season, itt’s hosting a variety of children’s shows across various venues, including the Perth CBD.
+If you’re looking for cultural school holiday activities in Perth for your family, the Perth Cultural Centre site has rounded up some of the best school holiday activities Perth city has to offer.

 - Where: Perth Cultural Centre, Francis Street, William Street, Northbridge.

-- When: Dates and times vary; please check individual event schedules.
+- When: Dates and times vary; please check individual event schedules for suitable timings.

 - Cost: Ticket prices vary by event; please refer to the specific show’s booking information.